Dn-a/flutter_tags/README.md

 * alignment - *default  MainAxisAlignment.center*
 * offset - *Different characters may have different widths(e.g.: chinese character); (default 28)*
 * fontSize - *default 14*
+* textStyle - *if use textStyle, you need to set fontSize in it (the external fontSize will be ignored); if you set color in it will be ignored, you must use textColor/textActiveColor*
 * textOverflow - *ellipsis, clip...(default fade)*
 * textColor - *default black*
 * textActiveColor - *default white*